 Knowing what to look for in a good roommate is only half the battle–you have to actually connect with people and get the word out that you’re looking for a housing buddy.
 Start by talking with your friends and family, keeping in mind that already being acquainted with someone isn’t a guarantee of getting along in the same living space.

 Another good option is to use roommate pairing services provided by your college, if available.
 Representatives from these services usually use interview and class information to determine which students might be a good fit for each other.
 If you still can’t find a roommate, post listings in your local newspaper, on websites or in other areas such as campus kiosks.

 Finding a good roommate for some or all of your time in college can make your academic experience both more enjoyable and more affordable.
 School and non-school interests, personal preferences, religious/philosophical views and finance are all key areas you should interview potential candidates about.
+Make sure you guys have some similar interests, whether its health and fitness, photography, or beer.
 To find people who might get through the interview process well, look to friends and family, campus services or posting your own notices.